-An owner has a one-acre lot but wants to divide that lot into two lots in the future.
-Can they request taps for the future lots as part of this project?
+If an owner has a one-acre lot but wants to divide that lot into two lots in the future can they request taps for the future lots as part of this project?

 No. Service cannot be provided to lots that do not currently exist.